wdklotz/simulinac/README.md

 * $**cd v8.0.6_latest** then run the demo:
 * $**python simu.py yml/simuIN.yml**
 * You must have python 3 (I tested with 3.4).
-* The program depends on the modules: _matplolib, numpy, scipy, pyYaml and tkinter._
+* The program depends on the modules: _matplolib, numpy, scipy, PyYaml and tkinter._
 * The demo input file is **yml/simuIN.yml**.
 Copy it and modify at your will.
 * You can track particle bunches:
 * **$python tracker.py yml/trackIN.yml**